shirleyobih1/path-cc.github.io/_services/credit-accounts.md

 Requests should be for workloads that are amenable to the distributed high throughput computing services provided by PATh.
 Work that can be run in the form of numerous, self-contained jobs (each with their own input and output) is best supported on PATh resources.
+We're happy to help you figure out whether
+larger jobs can be broken up to run efficiently on PATh resources with an HTC approach.

 Jobs requiring fewer CPU cores, GPU, and/or memory will achieve the best overall throughput, across running jobs, and require fewer credits.